reflexcameras/reflexcamera/usermanual.md

 `Shutdown`
 To avoid data loss or damage to your camera, always shut it down properly before disconnecting the power.

-Before disconnecting the power source, follow these steps to shut the camera down safely if it is on:
+Before disconnecting the power source, follow these steps to shut the camera down safely:
 - Initiate the shutdown process by clicking `Shutdown`.
 - Wait for the shutdown process to complete, indicated by a confirmation message.
 - Once the confirmation message appears, it is safe to unplug the camera.